Jose Tomas Sanchez: Early life and education

 Sánchez was born in Pandan town in the island-province of Catanduanes.
 He was the eighth of ten children born to Patricio Sánchez and Paz Tomás, who was said to be of Spanish descent.

-He was and attended the Holy Rosary Seminary (then named Seminario del Santísimo Rosario) in Naga City, and afterwards obtained his doctorate in theology at the University of Santo Tomás of Manila.
+He attended the Holy Rosary Seminary (then named Seminario del Santísimo Rosario) in Naga City, and afterwards obtained his doctorate in theology at the University of Santo Tomás of Manila.

 Early priesthood

 After an early ambition to become an engineer, Sánchez almost did not enter the priesthood when Imperial Japan temporarily closed the seminary during the Second World War; his friends from the seminary encouraged him to continue his studies.
 Sanchez was ordained on May 12, 1946, as a priest from Sorsogon, where he was asked to teach at the Peñafrancia Seminary.
 According to him, he taught Latin, Spanish and, because no one else could ably teach the subjects, Geometry and Algebra.
 He was appointed Auxiliary Bishop of Nueva Caceres on February 5, 1968, at 47 years old, and became Titular Bishop of Lesvi.